-- Completed Application for Admission, which includes Admissions Essay (guidelines are provided in the application materials), Student Health Clearance Form, letter of recommendation in English (optional), and non-refundable US\$100 application fee - Financial Support Statement - Attach a current (within six months) bank statement from your sponsor showing an available balance of at least \$25,560. - TOEFL (Test of English as a Foreign Language) score, IELTS (International English Language Testing System) score, or a copy of EIKEN certificate - TOEFL score of 61 iBT or 500 PBT; IELTS score of 6.0 or higher; or an EIKEN Grade Pre-1 certificate or higher required to be considered for admission into the Liberal Arts Program - For admission into the College Preparatory Program, submission of a TOEFL score, IELTS score, or an EIKEN certificate is recommended but not required - o HTIC's TOEFL college code is 9831 - Official Transcripts: - Submit high school transcripts and transcripts from all schools attended after graduating, including language schools - Transcript(s) from U.S. schools must be sent directly from the issuing school(s) to HTIC. - Applicants may submit official English transcript(s) from overseas schools together with other required documents
+- Completed Application for Admission, which includes Admissions Essay (300 500 words required for direct admission to the Liberal Arts program, optional for College Preparatory applicants), and non-refundable US\$100 application fee. - Financial Support Statement - Attach a current (within six months) bank statement from your sponsor showing an available balance of at least \$27,060. - TOEFL (Test of English as a Foreign Language) score, IELTS (International English Language Testing System) score, or a copy of the EIKEN certificate - TOEFL score of 61 iBT or 500 PBT; IELTS score of 6.0 or higher; or an EIKEN Grade Pre-1 certificate or higher required to be considered for admission into the Liberal Arts Program. - For admission into the College Preparatory Program, submission of a TOEFL score, IELTS score, or an EIKEN certificate is recommended but not required. - HTIC's TOEFL college code is 9831. - Official Transcripts: - Submit high school transcripts and transcripts from all schools attended after graduating, including language schools.

-- A certificate demonstrating completion of high school level education must be submitted if transcripts are unavailable - Certificate of High School Graduation - Copy of Passport - 2.5 GPA is required for both freshman and transfer admission into the Liberal Arts Program - Completed Housing Application form and non-refundable \$20 application fee (International students are required to live in the on-campus housing for the first 2 terms).
+- Transcript(s) from U.S. schools must be sent directly from the issuing school(s) to the Office of Admissions. - Applicants may submit official English transcript(s) from overseas schools together with other required documents. - A certificate demonstrating completion of high school level education must be submitted if transcripts are unavailable. - Certificate of High School Graduation - Copy of Passport - A minimum GPA of 2.5 is required for both freshman and transfer admission into the Liberal Arts Program - Completed Housing Application form (International students are required to live in the on-campus housing for the first 2 terms.
+A non-refundable \$20 application fee will be assessed with the initial payment of tuition and fees).